Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 the sky.

 Against any Ranged attack, you may define DV as (Dexterity + Archery)/2.
-This may be used to Defend Others who are within Medium Range.
+This may be used to Defend Others at range.

 <div class="greater_charm">Greater Charms</div>